Mississippi State Guard: History

 The MSSG was initially established by executive order during World War II, after Mississippi National Guard units were called to federal active duty.
 In 1986, the United States Army adopted the "Total Force Concept" in which the National Guard of all states are trained as, and considered an integral part of the active duty forces of the United States military, though remaining under state control unless activated to federal service.
 The MSSG was re-activated and reorganized as a cadre force to augment the state's National Guard forces as necessary in the event of their federal deployment.

 During WWII the Mississippi State Guard was mustered into service in November 1940.
 The Mississippi State Guard first came into being in the early part of 1941, by Executive Order of Governor Paul B. Johnson.
 The initial force was an Infantry Brigade Commanded by BG Bernard E. McDearman.
 The force was organized from 32 municipalities and consisted of over 2,000 officers and enlisted men.
 The force was active through WWII until disbanded on 30 June 1947.
 Many members of the State Guard were incorporated into the returning National Guard on or about April 1947.

 Membership

-The MSSG open to citizens of Mississippi, male and female, age 17 to 62.
+The MSSG is open to citizens of Mississippi, male and female, age 17 to 62.
 All applicants are subject to rigid background checks.
 An oath of office is required, though there is no contractual obligation to members.
-The MSSG is an all-volunteer organization tasked with supplementing the forces of the MSARNG or MSANG when ordered by the Governor and/or Adjutant General of the State of Mississippi.
+The MSSG is a military reserve organization tasked with supplementing the forces of the MSARNG or MSANG when ordered by the Governor and/or Adjutant General of the State of Mississippi.
 While its primary mission is to assist in coping with man-made or natural disaster, the MSSG trains to be ready to meet any assignment.